tamu-zlp/zlp-scheduler/zlp-scheduler/development.md

 ```

 The test user name and password is specified in `seeds.rb`, you can also create your own test data.
-The email features is currently disabled, it requires to setup SendGrid API key.

 ### Run Cucumber tests